Otoe–Missouria Tribe of Indians: 19th century

+21st century

 In 2009, the Environmental Protection Agency awarded $125,000 to the tribe for water quality program.

 In 2020, the tribe received a grant from the U.S. Department of Housing and Urban Development as part of their Indian Community Development Block Grant Imminent Threat program.

 Government

 The Otoe–Missouria Tribe of Indians is headquartered in Red Rock, Oklahoma, and their tribal jurisdictional area is in Noble and Kay counties.
-In 2011, they had 3,089 enrolled tribal members, with the majority living within the state of Oklahoma.
+In 2011, they had 3,089 enrolled tribal citizens, with the majority living in the state of Oklahoma.

 The Tribal Council is the elected governing body of the Otoe–Missouria Tribe.
 The primary duties of the Tribal Council are to enforce the Tribal laws and policies and to serve as the decision-making authority on budgets and investments.
-The Tribal Council is also the parent body for the Tribal Administration.
-Overall, the Tribal Administration ensures that services, as decided by the Tribal Council, are provided to Tribal Members.
+The tribal Council is also the parent body for the tribal administration.
+Overall, the tribal administration ensures that services, as decided by the Tribal Council, are provided to tribal citizens.

-The Tribal Council consists of seven members elected by secret ballot by qualified voters of the Tribe.
+The tribal council consists of seven members elected by secret ballot by qualified voters of the tribe.
 The terms for each member are staggered and last for three years.
 There are no term limits.
 Each Tribal Council member has responsibilities for certain duties, as listed in the Otoe–Missouria Tribe of Indians Constitution.

 The Council holds regular meetings monthly in a place and date determined by the members.
-Currently the meetings are held in the Council Building at tribal headquarters.
-And are open to the public, except when the Council is in Executive Session.
+Currently, the meetings are held in the Council Building at tribal headquarters and are open to the public, except when the Council is in executive session.